-Our experiments were carried out using eight datasets downloaded from the UCI machine learning repository.
-When choosing the datasets, we selected datasets with large numbers of cases, to allow us to measure the learning and classification efficiency.
-We also preferred datasets that have few or no continuous features, to avoid information loss in discretization and to be able to compare the learning accuracy with other algorithms fairly.
+Our experiments were carried out using seven datasets downloaded from the UCI machine learning repository.
+When choosing the datasets, we tried to use datasets with large numbers of cases so that we can measure the learning and classification efficiency.
+We also tried to use the datasets that have few or no continuous features.
+The reason is that we want to avoid information loss in discretization and to be able to compare the learning accuracy with other algorithms fairly.
 When we needed to discretize the continuous features, we used the discretization utility of MLC++ (Kohavi et al. 1994) on the default setting.